 Studying in Germany could be a great opportunity to gain a new and distinctly German perspective on your studies.
-Study abroad locations in many of Germany’s largest cities could provide access to innovative learning programs and experiences.
+Study abroad in Germany’s largest cities could provide access to innovative learning programs and experiences.
 For example, students in varying concentrations could connect with European Union companies, work with history professionals, or visit notable musical spaces as part of their classes.

 At the same time, you could potentially have access to easy travel opportunities to see more of Germany.
 With an interconnected rail system, students could move around Germany and take advantage of the rich history and culture whenever the adventurous mood strikes them.